AGP Sustainable Real Assets Announces Strategic Investment from Stonepeak

 As a strategic capital partner, Stonepeak will bring valuable expertise to the AGP management team, and help to accelerate the growth of AGP's portfolio across business verticals including energy transition and sustainable community infrastructure across housing, logistics, and data.
 The partnership also gives Stonepeak the opportunity to invest across new markets and sectors with a trusted local partner.
 Together, Stonepeak and AGP will work to further AGP's mission to build real assets that enable a sustainable and net zero emissions future.

-Elmahdi Tahri, AGP Partner and CIO of AMPYR Energy Global, AGP's global renewable energy platform, added "In Stonepeak we have found a unique, like-minded partner able to support our energy transition mission across our entire footprint, particularly in Europe where AMPYR is shaping AMPYR Solar Europe into a leading solar Independent Power Producer (IPP) in Germany, the Netherlands and the United Kingdom.
-We are excited to take AMPYR's decarbonisation contribution in Europe to new heights alongside Stonepeak".
+Elmahdi Tahri, AGP Partner and CIO of AMPYR Energy Global, AGP's global renewable energy platform, added: "In Stonepeak we have found a unique like-minded partner able to support our energy transition mission across our entire footprint.
+We are excited to take AMPYR's decarbonisation contribution to new heights alongside Stonepeak."

 The investment is expected to close in Q4 2023 subject to satisfaction of customary closing conditions.